Skip to main content

 You can choose to attend for the day only (£50), or to attend for both the day and the evening networking reception (£100).

-• A welcome from the Dean of the University of Bath School of Management, Professor Steve Brammer
+9.15 - 9.30am Welcome from the Dean of the University of Bath School of Management, Professor Steve Brammer 10E0.19

-• Panel session on the future of research and education with respect to the role of business and rights, freedom and democracy featuring Professor Andrew Crane (University of Bath School of Management); Professor Dirk Matten (Schulich School of Business, York University); Professor Laura Spence (Kings College London); and Professor Sarah Glozer (University of Bath School of Management)
+3.45 - 4.45pm Panel: "Business Ethics: The Textbook” reflections and what next, from the authors Professor Andrew Crane (University of Bath School of Management); Professor Dirk Matten (Schulich School of Business, York University); Professor Laura Spence (Kings College London); and Professor Sarah Glozer (University of Bath School of Management) 10E0.19

 About the theme